abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### Improvements on Mobile Rendering & Desktop Enhancements

-.NET MAUI 7 came with an optimized rendering for mobile applications and is much faster than .NET MAUI 6.
+.NET MAUI 7 came with optimized rendering for mobile applications and is much faster than .NET MAUI 6.

 Also, there are some good enhancements on the desktop side: